McSlow/bikemaintenance/NOTES.md

 # Strava Bike Maintenance – Follow-up Notes

 ## Outstanding setup items
-- Configure Home Assistant’s **External URL** (`Settings → System → Network`) to a publicly reachable HTTPS address so Strava’s OAuth redirect succeeds.
-- Ensure the same host (e.g. `https://example.duckdns.org`) is registered as the callback URL in the Strava developer portal (`<host>/auth/external/callback`).
+- Update the Strava developer portal so the **Authorization Callback Domain** is `my.home-assistant.io` (or your own public HTTPS domain if you already expose Home Assistant).
-- Redeploy or sync the updated integration to Home Assistant after setting the external URL, then retry the config flow.
+- Redeploy/sync the latest integration version, then run through the config flow again.

 ## Integration state
 - Custom component files live under `custom_components/strava_bike_maintenance/`.
-- OAuth flow now enforces an external callback and surfaces an error if none is configured.
+- OAuth flow now uses Home Assistant’s built-in redirect helper (my.home-assistant.io), so Strava auth works even when Home Assistant is only reachable on the local network.
 - Sensors, wear counters, and reset service are in place; only onboarding is blocked by OAuth redirect requirements.

 ## Next session reminders
-- After configuring the external URL, run through the HACS install/reload and config flow again.
+- After updating the callback domain in Strava, reload the custom component (HACS > reinstall or copy files) and re-run the config flow.
-- Verify that Strava redirects to the public domain and the integration completes setup.
+- Confirm Strava opens the My Home Assistant redirect (`https://my.home-assistant.io/redirect/oauth`) and that Home Assistant immediately advances once the popup closes.
 - Consider adding tests or mock flows once OAuth is working, if further validation is needed.***